How to buy Pfizer shares

 Have Pfizer's shares ever split?

-Pfizer's shares were split on a 3:1 basis on 30 June 1999.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
+Pfizer's shares were split on a 1054:1000 basis on 17 November 2020.
+So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1054 shares.
 This wouldn't directly have changed the overall worth of your Pfizer shares – just the quantity.
-However, indirectly, the new 66.7% lower share price could have impacted the market appetite for Pfizer shares which in turn could have impacted Pfizer's share price.
+However, indirectly, the new 5.1% lower share price could have impacted the market appetite for Pfizer shares which in turn could have impacted Pfizer's share price.

 Pfizer share price volatility

-Over the last 12 months, Pfizer's shares have ranged in value from as little as US$27.88 up to US$40.97.
+Over the last 12 months, Pfizer's shares have ranged in value from as little as US$25.6315 up to US$43.08.
 A popular way to gauge a stock's volatility is its "beta".

 Pfizer Inc. develops, manufactures, and sells healthcare products worldwide.
-It offers medicines and vaccines in various therapeutic areas, including internal medicine, such as cardiovascular metabolic and pain under the Eliquis, Chantix/Champix, and Premarin family brands; oncology, such as biologics, small molecules, immunotherapies, and biosimilars under the Ibrance, Sutent, Xtandi, Xalkori, Inlyta, Braftovi + Mektovi brands; and sterile injectable and anti-infective medicines under the Sulperazon, Medrol, Vfend, and Zithromax brands.
+It offers medicines and vaccines in various therapeutic areas, including cardiovascular metabolic and pain under the Eliquis, Chantix/Champix, and Premarin family brands; biologics, small molecules, immunotherapies, and biosimilars under the Ibrance, Sutent, Xtandi, Xalkori, Inlyta, Braftovi + Mektovi brands; and sterile injectable and anti-infective medicines under the Sulperazon, Medrol, Vfend, and Zithromax brands.
 The company also provides medicines and vaccines in various therapeutic areas, such as pneumococcal disease, meningococcal disease, and tick-borne encephalitis under the Prevnar 13/Prevenar 13 (pediatric/adult), FSME-IMMUN, Nimenrix, and Trumenba brands; biosimilars for chronic immune and inflammatory diseases under the Xeljanz, Enbrel, Inflectra, and Eucrisa brands; and amyloidosis, hemophilia, and endocrine diseases under the Vyndaqel/Vyndamax, BeneFIX, Genotropin, and Refacto AF/Xyntha brands.
 In addition, the company is involved in the contract manufacturing business.
 It serves wholesalers, retailers, hospitals, clinics, government agencies, pharmacies, and individual provider offices, as well as disease control and prevention centers.
-The company has collaboration and/or co-promotion agreements with Bristol-Myers Squibb Company and Astellas Pharma US, Inc.; licensing agreement with Akcea Therapeutics, Inc; strategic alliance with Verily Life Sciences LLC; collaboration agreements with Merck KGaA and Valneva SE; clinical trial collaboration and supply agreement with IDEAYA Biosciences, Inc.; material transfer and collaboration agreement with BioNTech SE to co-develop COVID-19 vaccine; clinical supply collaboration with Jiangsu Alphamab Biopharmaceuticals Co., Ltd; and research collaboration and license agreement with BioInvent International AB.
+The company has collaboration agreements with Bristol-Myers Squibb Company, Astellas Pharma US, Inc., and Myovant Sciences Ltd.; a licensing agreement with Akcea Therapeutics, Inc; a strategic alliance with Verily Life Sciences LLC; collaboration agreements with Merck KGaA and Valneva SE; a clinical trial collaboration and supply agreement with IDEAYA Biosciences, Inc.; collaboration agreement with BioNTech SE; a clinical supply collaboration with Jiangsu Alphamab Biopharmaceuticals Co., Ltd; a research collaboration and license agreement with BioInvent International AB; a drug discovery collaboration with Sosei Group Corporation; and collaboration with LianBio.
 Pfizer Inc. was founded in 1849 and is headquartered in New York, New York.

 Frequently asked questions